viktorbezdek/awesome-github-projects/README.md

 - [Dataherald/dataherald](https://github.com/Dataherald/dataherald) - Interact with your SQL database, Natural Language to SQL using LLMs
 - [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
 Self-hostable.
 Get answers from the web or your docs.
 Build custom agents, schedule automations, do deep research.
 Turn any online or local LLM into your personal, autonomous AI
 - [Doriandarko/maestro](https://github.com/Doriandarko/maestro) - A framework for Claude Opus to intelligently orchestrate subagents.
 - [agno-agi/agno](https://github.com/agno-agi/agno) - A lightweight library for building Multimodal Agents.
-Use it to give LLMs superpowers like memory, knowledge, tools and reasoning.
+Give LLMs superpowers like memory, knowledge, tools and reasoning.
 - [OpenBMB/MiniCPM-o](https://github.com/OpenBMB/MiniCPM-o) - MiniCPM-o 2.6: A GPT-4o Level MLLM for Vision, Speech and Multimodal Live Streaming on Your Phone
 - [Skyvern-AI/skyvern](https://github.com/Skyvern-AI/skyvern) - Automate browser-based workflows with LLMs and Computer Vision
 - [assafelovic/gpt-researcher](https://github.com/assafelovic/gpt-researcher) - LLM based autonomous agent that conducts deep local and web research on any topic and generates a long report with citations.